 There’s a little town beside Yangshuo and I can’t quite remember the name right now!
 But it was full of these tiny little alleyways and tunnels that darted this way and that.
 Here’s a quick scene I captured while there…

 This is where I first came up with the idea of crazy presets… It’s because I walked around the first Burning Man with these orange goggles that made everything look like this.
-I then set out to see if I could re-create the effect in Lightroom… and from that point, I was hooked!
+I then set out to see if I could re-create the effect in Lightroom… and from that point, I was hook

 Daily Photo – Hello Farmer Friend!